fujimura/git-freq/README.md

 ## Usage

 Just hit `git freq` in the repository.
+Total addition, deletion per file will be shown as a csv in following format.

+`file name, addition, deletion`

 ## Example